SougataMukherjee/DSA-and-Algo/concepts/time-complexity.md

 Time complexity is the amount of time taken by an algorithm as a function of the input size (n).
 It helps us understand how the runtime of an algorithm grows as the input size increases.

+### Asymptotic Analysis

+- Time complexity is the number of operations as a function of inputs.
+- It focuses on the growth rate of the algorithm's runtime as the input size increases.

 ![min max Heap tree](../img/time-complexity.png)

 ### Big O Notation

 Big O Notation gives the worst-case complexity of an algorithm.
 It describes the upper bound of the growth rate of the algorithm's runtime.

+### Time Limit Considerations

+- A time limit of 1 second typically allows for about 10^8 operations on modern machines.
+- This can vary based on the specific system and programming language used.

 ### Common Time Complexities